 Colorado's underage drinking law states that individuals must be at least 21 years old to consume alcohol.
 This law is enforced through judicial referrals and/or reporting incidents to the Aurora and/or Denver Police Department.
-A violation of CCA AOD policies by students is a violation of the Student Code of Conduct (Addendum B).
-Violations of the Student Code of Conduct may result in a sanction of a verbal warning, written warning, loss of privileges, probation, suspension, expulsion from the campus, or imposition of a lesser sanction.
+Any student found to have violated or to have attempted to violate the CCA AOD policy may be subject to the conditions, restrictions, and outcomes outlined in the Student Code of Conduct.
+Violations of the Student Code of Conduct may result in a sanction of a verbal warning, written warning, loss of privileges, probation, suspension, or expulsion from the campus.
 Sanctions may also include educational classes, referrals for substance use assessments, and/or referrals to local law enforcement for legal action.
 If a student is convicted of violating criminal laws regarding alcohol or other drugs, they may be subject to civil action.
 Legal sanctions may include classes, community service, fines, prison terms, loss of driving privileges, and mandated rehabilitation programs.